rajshah6/preppal/README.md

 [Visit the site here!](https://preppal.work)

-Note: The backend is **_temporarily unavailable_**.
+Note: The backend is **_temporarily unavailable_** due to increasing costs.
 If you wish to use the interviewer, follow the steps below with your own API keys.

 <div align="center">